ZiegelSt/JH_C3W4_Assigment/README.md

 are retained
 * uses aggregate to compute the mean of the remaining variables for each subject and activity.
 Subsquently relables the label that were clobberd by aggregate

+## Execution

+Perfrom the following steps to execute the script

+* Save Samsung data according to Coureser Instructions and save it in UCI_HAR_Dataset
+* Download run_analysis.R
+* execute source("run_analysis.R")